 The Stanford Bulletin discusses the various Exchange programs in more detail.
 Questions should be directed to the applicable staff member in the Registrar’s Office, normally the Graduate Degree Progress Officer.

-The GSE honors the University's policy to provide an accommodation for the demands placed on a woman by late-stage pregnancy, childbirth, and the care of a newborn.
-The policy is designed to make it possible to maintain the mother's full-time, registered student status, to facilitate her return to full participation in class work, and, where applicable, to continue research and teaching in a seamless manner.
+The GSE honors the University's policy to provide an accommodation for the demands placed on students by late-stage pregnancy, childbirth, and the care of a newborn.
+The policy is designed to make it possible to maintain the parent's full-time, registered student status, to facilitate their return to full participation in class work, and, where applicable, to continue research and teaching in a seamless manner.
 The eligibility accommodation period is up to two academic quarters around the birth.
 The student is eligible to enroll full-time during this period, maintain health insurance coverage, and continue to receive funding according to the provisions of the childbirth accommodation policy.
-The student also normally receives an automatic one quarter extension on degree requirements and milestones, and may postpone course assignments and examinations, Students who wish to pursue benefits under this policy should consult the Graduate Academic Policy (GAP) at http://web.stanford.edu/group/gap/5-9.html, and must subsequently contact the Doctoral Programs Officer and their faculty advisor to make the necessary arrangements, no later than the beginning of the third trimester of the pregnancy.
+The student also normally receives an automatic one quarter extension on degree requirements and milestones, and may postpone course assignments and examinations, Students who wish to pursue benefits under this policy should consult the Graduate Academic Policy (GAP) at https://gap.stanford.edu/handbooks/gap-handbook/chapter-5/subchapter-9/p..., and must subsequently contact the Doctoral Programs Officer and their faculty advisor to make the necessary arrangements, no later than the beginning of the third trimester of the pregnancy.

 Students working toward advanced degrees at Stanford University are required to enroll in the three regular quarters of each academic year (Autumn, Winter, and Spring Quarters) from the time of matriculation until degree conferral.
 Stanford has no part-time degree programs and requires continuous enrollment for its students, with few exceptions.
 Summer Quarter enrollment is optional for GSE doctoral students.
 Students who need to take time away from their degree programs during the regular academic year should request a leave of absence.
 Students may not take a leave of absence in their first quarter of a new degree program.